 Get appliance info at start-up:

 Start a virtual appliance in the appliance view to review a brief description and other relevant information provided by the appliance author.

 Gain easy access to virtual machines via intuitive home page interface:

-Leverage an intuitive home page interface that lets you open existing virtual machines or browse the VMware Virtual Appliance Marketplace to download any of the over 900 virtual appliances.
+Leverage an intuitive home page interface that lets you open existing virtual machines or browse the VMware Virtual Appliance Marketplace to download any over 900 virtual appliances.
 Virtual appliances are pre-built, pre-configured, and ready-to-run enterprise software applications packaged along with an operating system within virtual machines.